kdwykleingeld/ngac/README.md

 NGAC is based on Attribute Based Access Control (ABAC) Principles and part of the Identity & Access Management (IAM) Security Domain implementing support for Fine-Grained Authorization Services.

 This prototype is based on Neo4j 3.3.4 and makes use of Neo4j APOC and Graph Alogroritms plugin Libraries.
 Data can be streamed to Gephi for visualization purpose.
+This requires Gephi 0.9.2 to be installed with the Streaming plugin configured for http://localhost:7474 (when installed on same system as Neo4j).

 Implemented node types and properties:
 - User